-6. Pavement Rehabilitation and Stand-Alone Sidewalk Projects (\$5,400,000 Total)
+7. Pavement Rehabilitation and Stand-Alone Sidewalk Projects

+Maximum Award Amount (\$3,825,000 Total)

-A maximum amount of \$5,400,000 shall be reserved for Pavement Rehabilitation and Stand-Alone Sidewalk projects.
+A maximum amount of \$3,825,000 shall be reserved for Pavement Rehabilitation and Stand-Alone Sidewalk projects.
 This maximum amount is within the State limit of expending no more than 15 percent of program funds for pavement rehabilitation and/or stand-alone sidewalk projects.
 The maximum cost for any single project is \$1,000,000.
-Note that Pavement Rehabilitation Projects and Stand Alone Sidewalk projects will be ranked using different criteria as shown on page 12.
-However, both project categories are ranked using a total of 50 points and will compete against each other in one ranking list.